NethServer/docs/administrator-manual/en/webmail.rst

    .. note::

-       You can find a more recent version of roundcubemail in NethForge, you must remove first ``nethserver-roundcubemail`` and install ``nethserver-roundcubemail-next`` from NethForge.
+       You can find a more recent version of roundcubemail in NethForge, you must remove first ``nethserver-roundcubemail`` and ``roundcubemail`` then after install ``nethserver-roundcubemail-next`` from NethForge.

        The event to use in the command line becomes ``nethserver-roundcubemail-next-update``